Is your fireworks display safe? Tips to avoid a trip to the ER

 Yes, it has happened a lot before.
 In 2018, fireworks sparked 19,500 fires according to the National Fire Protection Association.
 Those blazes caused $105 million in direct property damage.

 Wilken recommended calling your insurance agent to check your coverage.
-She said most homeowner’s insurance policies may not cover everything.
+She said most homeowner’s insurance policies won’t cover everything.